Scott Walker (singer): Early life

-Noel Scott Engel was born on January 9, 1943, in Hamilton, Ohio, the son of Elizabeth Marie (Fortier), who was from Montreal, Quebec, Canada, and Noel Walter Engel.
-His father was an oil industry manager whose work led the family to successive homes in Ohio, Texas, Colorado and New York.
+Noel Scott Engel was born on January 9, 1943, in Hamilton, Ohio in the Greater Cincinnati Metropolitan area, the son of Elizabeth Marie (Fortier), who was from Montreal, Quebec, Canada, and Noel Walter Engel.
+His father was an oil industry manager whose work led the family to successive homes in Ohio, Texas, Colorado, and New York.
 Engel and his mother settled in California in 1959.
 Engel was interested in both music and performance and spent time as a child actor and singer in the mid to late 1950s, including roles in two Broadway musicals, Pipe Dream and Plain and Fancy.
 Championed by singer and TV host Eddie Fisher, he appeared several times on Fisher's TV program.
 Engel cut some records including one named "Misery", which saw him briefly promoted as a teen idol.

 Upon his arrival in Los Angeles, Engel had already changed both his taste and his direction.
-Interested in the progressive jazz of Stan Kenton and Bill Evans, he was also a self-confessed "Continental suit-wearing natural enemy of the Californian surfer" and a fan of European cinema (in particular Ingmar Bergman, Federico Fellini and Robert Bresson) and the Beat poets.
-In between attending art school and furthering his interests in cinema and literature, Scott played bass guitar proficiently enough to get session work in Los Angeles as a teenager.
+Interested in the progressive jazz of Stan Kenton and Bill Evans, he was also a self-confessed "Continental suit-wearing natural enemy of the Californian surfer" and a fan of European cinema (in particular Ingmar Bergman, Federico Fellini, and Robert Bresson) and the Beat poets.
+In between attending art school and furthering his interests in cinema and literature, Engel played bass guitar proficiently enough to get session work in Los Angeles as a teenager.

 In 1961, after playing with the Routers, he met guitarist and singer John Maus, who was using the stage name John Walker on a fake ID to enable him to perform in clubs while under age.
 The two formed a band, Judy and the Gents, to back John Walker's sister Judy Maus, before joining other musicians to tour as the Surfaris (although they did not play on the Surfaris' records).
 In early 1964, Engel and John Walker began working together as the Walker Brothers, later in the year linking up with drummer Gary Leeds whose father financed the trio's first trip to the UK.